By Emma Bonack

 Student Life from Teacher’s Perspective

-Kelly Connor, a Dallas, Texas high school teacher with a B.S. in sociology, an M.S. in Administrative Science and an EdS in Educational Leadership, is in the middle of a ‘hybrid’ school year, meaning half of the schooling is in person and half is online.
+Kelly Connor, a Dallas, Texas high school teacher with a B.S. in sociology, an M.S. in Administrative Science, and an EdS in Educational Leadership, is in the middle of a ‘hybrid’ school year, meaning half of the schooling is in person and half is online.
 She is quick to share that despite a summer to prepare for COVID schooling, it had been a very challenging year to give her students an education on par to pre COVID.
-One of the biggest obstacles was internet connection.
+One of the biggest obstacles was an internet connection.
 “I’m in the Southern sector of Dallas, and we don’t have as many cell towers as you would on the other side of town.”
 She goes on to share the second biggest obstacle of the COVID year.
 “As the pandemic continued, a lot of our students had to get jobs to help their families.
 So we lost some of the students that way.”
 Distance learning not only makes it hard to keep in touch with students but it also takes the personal touch away.
 Group activities are twice as difficult with some students in class with partners working from home.
 Kelly has two types of students – more so with losing staff and moving teachers around – advanced and comprehensive.
 She has a lot of virtual contact with her collegiate students but has less contact with her comprehensive students.
-Her relationship with these students is not as developed as previous years because she hasn’t seen a lot of her students this year.
+Her relationship with these students is not as developed as in previous years because she hasn’t seen a lot of her students this year.
 “This has been devastating for me because I can’t build those relationships.”
 Those relationships are a key component in the amount of support and supplemental aid for her students.
 “I have students that have said, ‘Ms. Connor, this is just so overwhelming.
 I don’t know how to keep up.’”
-There used to be school activities and after school tutoring and none of that is available anymore.
+There used to be school activities and after-school tutoring and none of that is available anymore.

 Student Life from Parent’s Perspective